dung170920/lasles/README.md

 ### You will find in this repo the following stuff:
 * The HTML,SCSS source used to demostrate the template
-* .gitignore file and README.md file to manage the content of this repo
+* README.md file to manage the content of this repo
 * ...